All posts

 Quick take

-The Landscape: What UK Founders Face
+What UK Founders Are Working With

-1. The UK is not OFAC-sanctioned, and UK nationals are low-risk in US compliance models.
-The US Office of Foreign Assets Control maintains a list of comprehensively sanctioned countries (Iran, North Korea, Cuba, Syria, and others).
-The UK is not on this list — and beyond that, the UK sits in the lowest risk tier for most US financial institutions' know-your-customer (KYC) models.
-The UK's Financial Conduct Authority (FCA) regulatory framework is recognized by US compliance systems as equivalent in rigor, which reduces the enhanced due diligence burden that founders from other jurisdictions face.
+1. The UK is not OFAC-sanctioned, and UK nationals sit in the lowest KYC risk tier.
+The US Office of Foreign Assets Control sanctions Iran, North Korea, Cuba, Syria, and others.
+The UK is nowhere near that list.
+More importantly, the FCA regulatory framework is recognized by US compliance systems as equivalent in rigor.
+That means less enhanced due diligence and fewer follow-up document requests.

 Platform-by-Platform Comparison